adaltas/node-nikita/docs/content/about/tutorial.md

 })
 ```

-### Passing options
+### Passing config

 The `touch` action is now a separate Node.js module.
 It is a vanilla JavaScript function.
-You can create your own options to control the behavior of your actions.
-In our example, we created the `target` option to know which file to touch:
+You can create your own config to control the behavior of your actions.
+In our example, we created the `target` config to know which file to touch:

 File "./lib/touch.js":